 If the dates in the community calendar do not work for you, please call the office to schedule an appointment.

-Twelve locations across Cape Cod will be among the hundreds of sites across the nation which will offer free, confidential memory screenings on November 2014.
+Twelve towns in our area will be among the hundreds of sites across the nation which will offer free, confidential memory screenings in November 2015.